Administrative Review & Risk Management Division

-- Acknowledgement of Paternity - assist offenders who seek to establish legal paternity of their biological offspring
+- Acknowledgement of Paternity - assist offenders wanting to establish legal paternity of their biological offspring

 - 124 Court teleconference inquires via video conference were conducted

-- 38,324 telephone calls/emails processed by the ATC administrative office (e.g. judicial, attorneys, law enforcement, TDCJ officials, etc)
+- 37,045 Telephone calls/emails processed by the ATC administrative office (e.g. judicial, attorneys, law enforcement, TDCJ officials, etc.)